mySmart-dev/DHT_PyCom/README.md

-# DHT11 Python library for Pycom
+# DHT Python library for Pycom (sensor DTH11 , DTH22)

-This simple class can be used for reading temperature and humidity values from DHT11 sensor on Pycom Board.
+This simple class can be used for reading temperature and humidity values from DHT11 and DTH22 sensors on Pycom Board.
 Thanks to szazo for the original source code.

 # Usage

-1. Instantiate the `DHT11` class with the pin number as constructor parameter.
+1. Instantiate the `DHT` class with the pin number and type of sensor (0=DTH11, 1=DTH22° as constructor parameters.
 2. Call `read()` method, which will return `DHT11Result` object with actual values and error code.

 For example: